dclorena11/phase-0-gps-1/README.md

 - git checkout --help : open help menu for git commands related to "git checkout".

 HEY this is new.
-Lorena's newest change
+Lorena's newest change.

+Trying this again.